Deploy Machine Learning Model

 Deploying to Cloud Run

-From the top left icon, go to Cloud Run page
+From the top-left menu, go to Cloud Run.

 Important Configuration